-&lt;sup>3 If property owner has been in bankruptcy in the past three years, the bankruptcy must have been concluded at least one year before application was filed.
+3 If property owner has been in bankruptcy in the past three years, the bankruptcy must have been concluded at least one year before application was filed.
 In addition, all lien payments due on the property must have been timely paid during the six months preceding the application.

-&lt;sup>4 If property is subject to loan modification because of default or delinquency, the loan modification must have been completed at least one year before application was filed.
+4 If property is subject to loan modification because of default or delinquency, the loan modification must have been completed at least one year before application was filed.
 In addition, all mortgage payments due on the property must have been timely paid during the six months preceding the application.

-&lt;sup>5 For SCEIP, "residential property" is defined as single-family properties with 1-to-3 residential units; "commercial property" is all other property.
+5 For SCEIP, "residential property" is defined as single-family properties with 1-to-3 residential units; "commercial property" is all other property.

-&lt;sup>6 Property market value ("property value" or "market value") is determined by an Automated Valuation Model for residential properties up to \$1.5 million, or an appraisal by a California certified real estate appraiser, or a Broker's Price Opinion, or a Fair Market Analysis Report performed by a California licensed broker.
-For commercial properties only, a signed lender acknowledgement form.
+6 Property market value ("property value" or "market value") is determined by the Automated Valuation Model for residential properties up to \$1.5 million, or by an appraisal by a California certified real estate appraiser, or, for commercial properties only, by a signed lender acknowledgement form.